Boiann/boudoir-studio/README.md

 * Visual Studio Code + Spell Checker add on - Used to spell-check the html and css code
 * Google Keep - Used to make notes during the project duration
 * LanguageTool - Used to spell-check the contents of README.md
+* Google Fonts - Used to import fonts to the project

 [Back to top ⇧](#boudoir-studio)